Migrating from OSSEC¶

 Why it’s time to migrate¶

-Unfortunately OSSEC users have not seen lots of new features over the last decade.
+Unfortunately, OSSEC users have not seen lots of new features over the last decade.
 The project has been in maintenance mode for a long time and very little development work has been done.
-There is no active roadmap and last releases consist mostly in bug fixes reported by occasional contributors.
+There is no active roadmap and the last releases consist mostly of bug fixes reported by occasional contributors.

-This is why, back in 2015, Wazuh team decided to fork the project.
-The result is a much more comprehensive, easy to use, reliable and scalable solution.
+This is why, back in 2015, the Wazuh team decided to fork the project.
+The result is a much more comprehensive, easy-to-use, reliable, and scalable solution.
 The fork has had great adoption among the open source community, quickly becoming a broadly used solution in enterprise environments.

 Here is a brief summary of the value we added to the OSSEC project, and good reasons to upgrade your security monitoring infrastructure moving it to Wazuh:

 Cluster support for managers to scale horizontally.